 There were six individuals who have been considered as great contributors to the life of a child with multiple disabilities.
 These participants have expressed voluntary participation in the in-depth interviews.
 Each participant met the inclusion criteria that I have set.
-These are the parents and significant others of a child that has multiple disabilities.
+These are the parents and significant others of a child who has multiple disabilities.
 A code was assigned to each participant to ensure that confidentiality and privacy of identities are upheld.
 The parents of the child who has multiple disabilities are both 52 years old.
 The father is a driver, and the mother is a housewife.
 They are given the code names, P1M and P2F respectively.
 The third participant is the older brother of the child, and he is given the code name P3B.
 He is working as a call center agent.
 The fourth participant is a 62-year-old aunt of the child who is also a housewife.
 She is given the code name “P4A”.
 The fifth participant is a 32-year-old female neighbor of the family who is a vendor.
 She is given the code name P5N.
 The last participant is the 54-year-old female teacher of the child who has multiple disabilities.
 She is given the code name, P6T.

 In this study, I established inclusion and exclusion criteria to select participants.
 The primary inclusion criterion was that the parent must have a child with multiple disabilities.
 In this case, the child was diagnosed with profound intellectual disability, cerebral palsy, speech delay, and vision impairment.
 To explore the challenges of raising a child with multiple disabilities, the child's parents were identified as the main participants.
 Additionally, other significant individuals involved in the child’s life, such as a sibling, an aunt, a neighbor, and a teacher, were also included in the in-depth interviews.
 In total, six participants contributed to this case study, all residing in Banaybanay, Davao Oriental, where the study was conducted.

 Since I specifically employed an in-depth interview in this case study, the research instrument was a semi-structured interview guide which contained a list of questions that needed to gather the necessary data for this study.
-In the preparation of interview guide questions, I carefully planned out the list of questions that I asked the participants.
+In the preparation of the interview guide questions, I carefully planned out the list of questions that I asked the participants.
 This questionnaire was then subjected to validation by experts to ensure its validity and all their recommendations were then carefully executed.
-In the conduct of the actual interviews, I laid down all the questions presented; however, I was also ready in asking questions that were not on the list but are deemed equally important to be asked during the actual interviews.
+In the conduct of the actual interviews, I laid down all the questions presented; however, I was also ready to ask questions that were not on the list but are deemed equally important to be asked during the actual interviews.
 With this, the main sources of data in this research particularly came from the transcriptions of the results conducted in-depth interviews conducted with the parents who have a child with multiple disabilities as well as from the viewpoints of those significant people around the child who had contributed to a better understanding of the experiences being explored upon.